DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ### Step 5: Testing Your Home Page

 Open up a terminal/command line again.
-Type in `dev_appserver.py /path/to/project` where `/path/to/project` is the location of the project.
-If you followed step #2, the project should be at `~/github/club-website`.
-If it complains and says `dev_appserver.py: command not found`, `cd` to the folder where you installed the GAE SDK and try again.
+Type in `cd /path/to/project` where `/path/to/project` is the location of the project.
+If you followed step #2, the project should be at `~/github/dhsdevelopersclub.github.io`.
+Now type `gulp serve` into the command line.

-If it works, you should see something along the lines of `dev server serving at localhost:8080`.
+If it works, you should see your web browser open and display the club website.

-Now open up your favorite web browser and got to [http://localhost:8080](http://localhost:8080).
-Click `About`, then find your name in the club roster, and click the link.
+Now navigate to your page on the website.
 You should be able to see you homepage.
-Try modifying the index.html file, save, then refresh the page.
-You should see the changes you made to your code reflected in the web browser.
+Try modifying the index.html file, save.
+You should see the changes you made to your code automaticly synced and reflected in the web browser.

 ### Step 6: Experiment